 This course develops principles of linear wave theory including wavelength, celerity, shoaling, refraction, diffraction, reflection, and breaking.
-Wave theory is then applied to predict wave forces fixed and floating structures, with emphasis on vertical walls and circular cylinders.
-Measurement techniques discussed include measurements of wave height, wave-induced forces and motions in waves
+Wave theory is then applied to predict wave forces on fixed and floating structures, with emphasis on vertical walls and circular cylinders.
+Measurement techniques discussed include measurements of wave height, wave-induced forces, and motions in waves.

 - Compute basic characteristics of ocean waves through application of linear wave theory.

 - Calculate wave forces on vertical walls and circular cylinders.

 - Estimate the dynamic motions of an ocean structure in waves based on its mass, stiffness, and damping characteristics.

 - Analyze laboratory measurements of wave properties and compare measurements to values computed using linear wave theory.

 - Apply appropriate computer methods, including Microsoft Excel and MATLAB, to compute wave characteristics and/or analyze laboratory data.

 - Basic Wave Properties and Linear Wave Theory